Print

 Instructions

-• Toast the semolina: Gently toast the medium semolina over low heat in a pan until it turns a beautiful golden color.
+• Toast the semolina: Gently toast the medium semolina over low heat in a pan until it turns a beautiful golden colour.

 • Let it cool: Allow the toasted semolina to cool slightly.